Table of Contents[Hide][Show]

 10 Tips for Safe Exposure to Stainless Steel Cookware

-Below are some helpful rules are thumb and general guidelines for safely cooking with stainless steel.
+Below are some helpful rules of thumb and general guidelines for safely cooking with stainless steel.

-- For longer cooking and acidic foods, such as tomato based sauces or slow simmering of stocks, use alternate cookware.
-Safe options include certified toxin free clay pots (such as Vita-Clay), glass, or ceramic coated cast iron.
-While convenient, stainless steel pressure cookers are not ideal for cooking these items.
+- For longer cooking and acidic foods, such as tomato-based sauces or slow simmering of stocks, use alternate cookware.
+Safe options include certified toxin-free clay pots (such as Vita-Clay), glass, or ceramic coated cast iron.
+While convenient, stainless steel pressure cookers like the Instant Pot are not ideal for cooking these types of dishes.

 - For acidic foods, a significant amount of chromium and nickel continues to leach into food from stainless steel even after years of use.
 Hence, choose other kitchen equipment for these dishes!